fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 While we work on improvements, you can use this alternative method:

 1. Categorize a single transaction
-1. Set required vendors and clients for that category
+2. Set required vendors and clients for that category
-1. The system will suggest similar matches for current and future transactions.
+3. The system will suggest similar matches for current and future transactions.
 The more you scroll through your current transactions, the more suggestions you will get
-1. You can then review and accept these suggestions in bulk
+4. You can then review and accept these suggestions in bulk

 We're prioritizing accuracy and plan to reintroduce bulk categorization gradually, starting with easier matches.
 We appreciate your patience as we work to provide you with a more reliable and efficient categorization process.

+### How do I make my expenses recurring?

+Recurring expenses aren’t available yet, but they’re on our roadmap.
+For now, you need to enter them as and when they occur.
+[Accounts Payable](docs/core-features/accounting/journal-entries/guides/accounts-payable-transactions#understanding-accounts-payable).

+###How do I un-reconcile a transactions

+To un-reconcile a transaction, go to the account (e.g., bank account), open the transaction, click ‘Delete’ on the matched line near the bottom, and save.
+The transaction will remain in the account but will be unreconciled.

+### How do I record a purchase (eg. computer) as a fixed asset in Fiskl.

+You have two available options:
+- Record the transaction under Assets > Property, Plant & Equipment > Computer Equipment as generally this type of asset is subject to depreciation.
+- You can create a custom Fixed Asset account under Other Current Assets, called Fixed Assets, but option 1 is the best given this type of asset.

 ## Reporting